dominikwelke/dominikwelke.github.io/pages/index.rst

 .. description: Landing Page

-I am a biologist studying individual behavior and physiology in the most ubiquitous primate species on earth - *Homo sapiens*.
+I am a biologist studying individual differences in behavior and (neuro)physiology in a ubiquitous primate species - *Homo sapiens*.
-As a PhD student in the `VisNA Lab <https://www.aesthetics.mpg.de/forschung/projektteams/visna-lab.html>`_ at Max-Planck-Institute for Empirical Aesthetics I worked on the interactions of visual aesthetic preferences with other high-level cognitive processes such as reward processing, engagement, or creativity and insight.
+As a member of the `EEGManyLabs <https://eegmanylabs.org/>`_ core team I work on advancing Open Science and creating one of the largest corpora of EEG data to date.
-In previous positions I have worked on more applied topics such as brain-computer interfaces (decoding observed errors from the EEG, during my Masters) or biomimetics (morphology of functional plant surfaces, way back during my Bachelors).
+As a PhD student in the `VisNA Lab <https://visnalab.ccny.cuny.edu/>`_ (then at Max-Planck-Institute for Empirical Aesthetics) I studied how visual aesthetic preferences interact with other high-level cognitive processes such as reward processing, engagement, or creativity and insight.
-I recently joined the `EEGManyLabs <https://osf.io/yb3pq/wiki/home/>`_ core team to work on one of the largest corpora of EEG data to date and advancing Open Science.
+In previous positions I have worked on brain-computer interfaces (decoding observed errors from EEG, for my MSc at University of Freiburg) or biomimetics (morphology of functional plant surfaces, for my BSc at University of Bonn).

 .. figure:: /images/me/DominikWelke3.png
    :align: center